Generalizing Scaling Laws for Dense and Sparse Large Language Models

-Current LLMs result in higher accuracies and exhibit few-shot learning and even human-like emergent abilities on a wide range of language tasks.
-However, these models are costly to train.
-As LLMs get larger and more expensive, it is crucial for researchers and developers to estimate the expected performance beforehand.
+As LLMs get larger and more expensive in training, it is crucial for researchers and developers to estimate the expected performance beforehand.
 Scaling laws thus are critical.
-But while architecture-specific scaling laws give a fine-grained estimation, as more and more new architecture and training methods are being developed, using different scaling laws for each variant becomes impractical.
-Our generalized scaling law covers densely activated, pruned, and MoE models.
+While architecture-specific scaling laws give a fine-grained estimation, as more and more new architecture and training methods are being developed, using different scaling laws for each variant becomes impractical.
+Our generalized scaling law covers densely activated models, pruned models, and MoE models.
 Empirical results show that our generalized approach can effectively capture the scaling behavior of the architectures.
-For a given compute budget, the proposed scaling law can be used to estimate the best model hyperparameters with a given sparsity or to identify the optimal sparsity for the given model hyperparameters by using ytopt.

-Because LLMs inference can be memory-bound and compute-intensive, future work will extend the generalized scaling law in training to not only incorporate other scaling laws \cite{kumar2024scaling,busbridge2025distillationscalinglaws,chen2025scaling} but also take into account inference \cite{sardana2025chinchillaoptimalaccountinginferencelanguage}, especially recent agentic AI workloads for answering complex questions through reasoning using chain-of-thought prompting.
+Because LLMs inference can be memory-bound and compute-intensive, future work will extend the generalized scaling law in training to not only incorporate other scaling laws \cite{kumar2024scaling,busbridge2025distillationscalinglaws,chen2025scaling, wang2024q, thangarasa2023spdf} but also take into account inference \cite{sardana2025chinchillaoptimalaccountinginferencelanguage}, especially recent agentic AI workloads for answering complex questions through reasoning using chain-of-thought prompting.
 Since the behavior of scaling laws varies based on training and inference approaches, these approaches can be incorporated in the generalized scaling law as well.
 Unifying different scaling laws into one single representation lays the foundation of architecture-agnostic representation of the scaling behavior of LLMs.
-As LLM models continue to diversify, this generalized approach will allow us to anticipate the return based on their allocated compute resources.